CommitHub/CommitHub-Blog/src/pages/blogs/03-27-2020-quantum-computers-explained/index.md

 In optimization problems, we search for the best of many possible combinations.
 By using physics, we can frame these sorts of problems as energy minimization problems.
 The most remarkable thing about this process is that unlike <a href="https://en.wikipedia.org/wiki/Simulated_annealing" rel="noopener" target="_blank">Simulated Annealing</a>
-, which can get stuck in local minima, the global minimum is always reachable thanks to quantum tunnelling. n a sampling problem for many low-energy states, characterizing the shape of the energy landscape is useful for creating a probabilistic model of reality in machine learning problems.
+, which can get stuck in local minima, the global minimum is always reachable thanks to quantum tunnelling.
+In a sampling problem for many low-energy states, characterizing the shape of the energy landscape is useful for creating a probabilistic model of reality in machine learning problems.
 One company that uses quantum annealing is <a href="https://docs.dwavesys.com/docs/latest/c_gs_2.html" rel="noopener" target="_blank">DWAVE</a>.

 #### Adiabatic Quantum Computation